authalic/MapExtents/README.md

 # MapExtents
-Obtains the map extent of an ArcMap layout.
-Exports it as a polygon.
+Loops through a folder of ArcGIS MXD files.
+Obtains the map extent of each ArcMap layout, and various file attribultes.
+Exports it as a GeoJSON polygon